htv2012/snip/README.md

 `snip` stores snippets into the `data-dir` directory.
-User can edit this file and choose a different location, such as a folder within a Dropbox directory to allow synchronization accross many hosts.
+User can edit this file and choose a different location, such as a folder within a Dropbox directory to allow synchronization across many hosts.

 [PyPI]: https://pypi.org/